 The iconic city celebrated its 800th anniversary back in 2007 and has earned its status as the European Capital of Culture multiple times; an achievement that truly speaks for the rich culture of Liverpool.
+There are so many popular student activities and attractions that will fill all your free time.
 The city is world-renowned for many things, such as the fact that it’s the birthplace of a number of legendary musicians, most famously the Beatles, and home to major football Premier League team Liverpool.
 Furthermore, if you’re a history buff, you will enjoy learning about the city’s port, Albert Dock, which was used for two centuries as an international trading hub.
 The port highlights one of the city’s most important roles during the 18th century.
 It’s a known symbol for the city and the area is beautiful where there are many museums to check out.
 The International Slavery Museum and the Maritime Museum portray the port’s history quite well.

 Liverpool universities include the University of Liverpool, Liverpool Hope University, and Liverpool John Moores University.
 There are also many colleges and language schools in the city.
 The universities have really astounding libraries, where you can study for those exams surrounded by all the resources you might need.
 The Liverpool Central Library is spectacular too and studying there is a unique experience that you wouldn't want to miss.
 The city's skyline view from the top floor is not to be missed either.
 Another way to make use of studying in Liverpool is to just head to a park and enjoy the greenery.
 St Luke’s Gardens, Prince’s Park, and Sefton Park are just a few.
 Public transportation around the city is quite easy and affordable for students.